Promotion of British values at Tudor Grange Academy Kingshurst:

 Throughout the school day the importance of laws, whether they be those that govern the class, the school, the local community or the country, are consistently reinforced through the school’s assembly programme as well as when dealing with issues of behaviour and conduct when students are expected to accept responsibility for their actions.

-Through the PSHE programme students are taught the value and reasons behind laws and the consequences if these are broken.
+Through the Lifelong Learning (LLL) programme students are taught the value and reasons behind laws and the consequences if these are broken.

-We have an extremely close working partnership with our local CPSO’s who will speak to students either at assemblies to embed understanding, or on an individual / group basis if we feel particular aspects of law need to be re-enforced and explored.
+We have an extremely close working partnership with our local community policing team who will speak to students either at assemblies to embed understanding, or on an individual / group basis if we feel particular aspects of law need to be re-enforced and explored.

 Respect is at the core of our school ethos and is modelled by students and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments.
-As a restorative justice academy, mutual respect is embraced throughout our behavior policy; where students are encouraged to develop an emotional literacy; where the focus is on accepting respect, responsibility, repair and reintegration.
+Mutual respect is embraced throughout our behaviour policy; where students are encouraged to develop an emotional literacy and the focus is on the Tudor Character and Learning Habits.
 We encourage and teach our students the importance of positive relationships both with staff and each other.
-This echoed further through our PSHE programme and ‘circle time’, which every tutor group participates in on a weekly basis.

 Tolerance of Those with Different Faiths and Beliefs

-Should you feel that you would like to understand British Values in more detail and how the academy integrates it within school life; or have any suggestions / resources which could embed British Values further, you should contact the Assistant Vice Principal for Personal Development and Welfare to arrange a meeting to discuss.
+Should you feel that you would like to understand British Values in more detail and how the academy integrates them within school life; or have any suggestions / resources which could embed British Values further, you should contact Mrs Ridley as the College Leader for Safeguarding to arrange a meeting to discuss this.